Data dredging: Multiple modelling

-Examples in sociology

-Another way to flatten a p-curve is to control for gender.
-An analysis by Simonsohn et. al. of a study by Bruns and Ioannidis (2016) demonstrates this, as when Bruns and Ioannidis dropped the gender control, this also dropped the reported t-value from t=9.29 to t=0.88, showing a non-causal effect where a causal one was previously recorded (3).
-This is an important finding because t-values are inversely proportional to p-values, meaning higher t-values (t > 2.8) indicate lower p-values.
-By controlling for gender, one can artificially inflate the t-value, thus artificially deflating the p-value as well.

-Appearance in Media
+Appearance in media

-One example is the chocolate weight loss hoax study conducted by journalist John Bohannon, who explained publicly in a Gizmodo article that this study was deliberately conducted fraudulently as a social experiment.
+One example is the chocolate weight loss hoax study conducted by journalist John Bohannon, who explained publicly in a Gizmodo article that the study was deliberately conducted fraudulently as a social experiment.
 This study was widespread in many media outlets around 2015, with many people believing the claim that eating a chocolate bar every day would cause them to lose weight, against their better judgement.
 This study was published in the Institute of Diet and Health.
 According to Bohannon, to reduce the p-value to below 0.05, taking 18 different variables into consideration when testing was crucial.

 Remedies

-Looking for patterns in data is legitimate.
-Applying a statistical test of significance, or hypothesis test, to the same data that a pattern emerges from is wrong.
+While looking for patterns in data is legitimate, applying a statistical test of significance or hypothesis test to the same data until a pattern emerges is prone to abuse.
 One way to construct hypotheses while avoiding data dredging is to conduct randomized out-of-sample tests.
 The researcher collects a data set, then randomly partitions it into two subsets, A and B. Only one subset—say, subset A—is examined for creating hypotheses.
 Once a hypothesis is formulated, it must be tested on subset B, which was not used to construct the hypothesis.
 Only where B also supports such a hypothesis is it reasonable to believe the hypothesis might be valid.
 (This is a simple type of cross-validation and is often termed training-test or split-half validation.)

-Another remedy for data dredging is to record the number of all significance tests conducted during the study and simply divide one's criterion for significance ("alpha") by this number; this is the Bonferroni correction.
+Another remedy for data dredging is to record the number of all significance tests conducted during the study and simply divide one's criterion for significance (alpha) by this number; this is the Bonferroni correction.
 However, this is a very conservative metric.
 A family-wise alpha of 0.05, divided in this way by 1,000 to account for 1,000 significance tests, yields a very stringent per-hypothesis alpha of 0.00005.
-Methods particularly useful in analysis of variance, and in constructing simultaneous confidence bands for regressions involving basis functions are the Scheffé method and, if the researcher has in mind only pairwise comparisons, the Tukey method.
-The use of Benjamini and Hochberg's false discovery rate is a more sophisticated approach that has become a popular method for control of multiple hypothesis tests.
+Methods particularly useful in analysis of variance, and in constructing simultaneous confidence bands for regressions involving basis functions are Scheffé's method and, if the researcher has in mind only pairwise comparisons, the Tukey method.
+To avoid the extreme conservativeness of the Bonferroni correction, more sophisticated selective inference methods are available.
+The most common selective inference method is the use of Benjamini and Hochberg's false discovery rate controlling procedure: it is a less conservative approach that has become a popular method for control of multiple hypothesis tests.